BlakeFrei/campaign-learn.en/help/acs/communication-channels/email/reviewing-personalized-email-delivery-and-reports.md

 team: WWFRE
 ---

-# Reviewing Personalized Email Delivery and Reports
+# Reviewing a Personalized Email Delivery and Reports

 This video explains how to review a personalized email delivery and explores different reports that are available in Adobe Campaign Standard.